This page discusses the way forward for research at Alderley Edge.

 1.2 Ponds on east side of Cow Lane.
 These appear to be mine related.

 1.3 Characterise and attempt to date different pickworking patterns.
-This project would cover Brinlow and similar older mines such as parts of Engine Vein and the Hough Level.
+This project would cover Brynlow and similar older mines such as parts of Engine Vein and the Hough Level.

 2.0 BRINLOW FIELD

-2.1 Shaft in Brinlow field near Field Shaft.
+2.1 Shaft in Brynlow field near Field Shaft.
 This shaft,

 fenced around, appears to be unconnected with the known mining but lies on a